 Beka: I was working as a photojournalist in Malawi, making vegan burgers in my spare time, mostly because I missed Burgerfuel.
 Then one day I was talking to Tim and he was really excited about this idea he’d had in the middle of the night to make fast food more sustainable and healthy… and I wanted in on it too, even though I didn’t really know what that looked like.
 So then, Tim and his brother Luke started building the trailer.
 I came home and we just cracked into it really!

-There’s been this ongoing conversation in the background for a while now around the climate change impacts of moving towards more plant-based diets.
 What has been the response from people when you explain the ‘why’ behind Wise Boys Burgers?

 Beka: People are definitely wising up to the fact that we’ve got to make changes to the way we’re using our resources.
 Making sustainable choices, shifting away from single use plastics and that kind of thing – it doesn’t seem like such an extremist thing these days.
 We mostly just want to make it easier and more accessible to make sustainable food choices, and people so far have been pretty receptive to that.